ManuelSN/Speed_Traffic_Sign_Recognition_System/Software/README.md

-# Software
+# 💻 Software

 The following command will **create a conda environment** with **all the required dependencies** specified in **`requirements.txt`**.
-This environment ensures you have everything needed to **compile and run the code** consistently.
+This environment ensures you have everything needed to **compile and run all the scripts & code** consistently.

 ```
 conda env create -f conda_environment.yml